What Helps With Period Cramps? 19 Things To Try, According To OB/GYNs

 Just like with foods, there is no drink that will magically make your cramps disappear.
 But sipping on certain liquids may help ease your pain a little.
 Try these liquid remedies.

 It seems basic, but make sure you're sipping enough H2O.
 "Muscle cramps are easier to handle if you are well hydrated," Lew says.
 "Without hydration, the cramping will be worse."
-The U.S. National Academies of Sciences, Engineering, and Medicine recommends that women have about 11.5 cups of fluids from food and drink a day—and you'll probably want to aim for even more than that during your period.
+The U.S. National Academies of Sciences, Engineering, and Medicine7 recommends that women have about 11.5 cups of fluids from food and drink a day—and you'll probably want to aim for even more than that during your period.

 Exercises & yoga poses that can help with cramps.